This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Pour the blended soup into the crockpot and add the white wine vinegar.
-Stir to combine, taste and season with more salt to taste.
+Stir to combine, taste, and season with more salt as needed.

 Notes

-• If the soup is too thickย at the end, feel free to mix in some more broth at the end until it’s just right.
+• Thickness: If the soup is too thick at the end, feel free to mix in some more broth until it’s just right.

 Nutrition